 If, indeed, the increase in household debt repayment of the first six months of the COVID-19 lockdown were to last, it could have caused a structural change in the financial industry.
 Our results show that household debt repayments' response to the first principal component COVID-19 shocks is negative, albeit of low magnitude.
-However, when we employ specific COVID-19 related data like vaccines and tests the responses are positive, insinuating the complexities.
-Overall, though, main COVID-19 data such as confirmed cases and confirmed deaths negatively affect household debt repayments.
+However, when we employ specific COVID-19 related data like vaccines and tests the responses are positive, insinuating the complexities of the underlying relationships.
+Overall, though, main COVID-19 data such as confirmed deaths and hospitalizations negatively affect household debt repayments.
 The neural network VAR MIDAS reveal that there is low persistence in household debt repayments and other household financial data.
-Generalized impulse response functions confirm the mail results.
+Generalized impulse response functions confirm this main result.